 The best way to go is to place at least one cure — with a strong intent — on the Lunar New Year, as well as to find the best timing for it, which is usually between 11 am and 1 pm.
 This would be your major feng shui cure, in terms of the area you want to improve and focus on more, as well as what you want to attract, change, etc.

 Then you can schedule a few more sessions between February 4th and February 12th, 2021 to place the rest of the cures.

 Here’s the best way to go about it in order to limit stress and attract maximum good energy.
 (Trying to create good feng shui in your home while feeling the pressure of having it done right and quick is NOT good feng shui, please know that.)

 So, here are a few basic steps to help the process go smooth and well:

 1. Study the annual feng shui tips for each bagua area and define what is needed in your specific home.

-2. Make a list of the needed cures – do you need to buy new ones or can you reuse the ones you have?
-If you decide to reuse, be sure to cleanse and activate them (I have info about it here on Patreon).
-If you decide to buy new feng shui cures, we have most of them in our online feng shui store.
+2. Make a list of the needed feng shui cures – do you need to buy new ones or can you reuse the ones you have?
+If you decide to reuse them, be sure to cleanse and activate your cures.

 3. Create a plan as to when you will implement the changes and be specific with its timing.
 Best not to place the annual cures after the sunset, follow the best timing stated above.